cxxsucks/orient/README.md

 With modifiers, `-updir -downdir` can be applied to any predicate in `orient`, unlike `Everything` which hard code parent match to string matching only.
-*Any* predicate include recursive use of `-updir -downdir` themselves.
+*Any* predicate includes recursive use of `-updir -downdir` themselves.

 Also `-downdir` is almost 0 overhead and `-updir` make searches **even** **faster** by caching recent matches.